 We all come up against thorny relationship issues from time to time, whether it’s with an intimate partner, family members, friends or co-workers.

-These are issues that when a decision is made, one person “wins” and the other “loses.”
+These are issues that when a decision is made, it appears that one person “wins” and the other “loses.”

 And the reality is that both of you “lose” in situations like these because of disconnection, resentment and loss of trust.